CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Experimental Evaluation

 \subsection{Impact of Workload Elasticity}

-The two key aspects that impact carbon savings from \systemName are the temporal flexibility and workload elasticity.
+The two key aspects that impact carbon savings from \systemName are temporal flexibility and workload elasticity.
 While prior work necessitates temporal flexibility for carbon savings, \systemName can achieve significant savings by leveraging workload elasticity even when no temporal flexibility is available.
-The extent of savings depend on the scalability properties of the workload: a highly scalable job (with flat or close to flat marginal capacity) can achieve higher savings, as illustrated for the simple workload in Figure~\ref{fig:algoExample}.
-To demonstrate the effect of elasticity, we limit the job completion time to the job length, i.e., $T=l$, which means no temporal flexibility is available.
+The extent of savings depends on the scalability properties of the workload: a highly scalable job (with flat or close to flat marginal capacity) can achieve higher savings, as illustrated for the simple workload in Figure~\ref{fig:algoExample}.
+To demonstrate the elasticity effect, we limit the job completion time to the job length, i.e., $T=l$, which means no temporal flexibility is available.
 We run 24hrs long jobs for various applications in Table~\ref{tab:workloads} using \agnosticPolicy policy, \staticPolicy (2$\times$), and \systemName.

 Figure~\ref{fig:scalabilty-effect} shows the performance of the three policies for different workloads.
-The \staticPolicy (2$\times$) achieves up to 28\% savings over \agnosticPolicy for highly scalable workloads ($N$-body ($N$=100k) and ML (ResNet18)).
-However, since it does not consider the scalability properties of the job, it can instead \emph{increase} the carbon consumption for some workloads by as much as 26\% by scaling the job beyond a single \emph{optimal} scale factor.
-On the other hand, \systemName is cognizant of scaling behavior and scales the job only in slots that have the highest work done per unit carbon cost. \systemName yields up to 47\% savings in the best case (for the N-body task with good scaling behavior) and 2\% savings in the worst case (for VGG training which has poor scaling behavior).
+Figure~\ref{fig:scalabilty-effect}(a) compares the absolute carbon footprint of the three policies and shows that the \systemName highest savings are for highly scalable workloads.
+For example, for $N$-body ($N$=100k) and ML (ResNet18), \systemName saves up to 140 and 63 (\unit{\gram CO2eq}) compared to \agnosticPolicy and \staticPolicy (2$\times$), respectively.
+To demonstrate the superiority of \systemName, independent of the task and start-time dependent carbon consumption, we compare the normalized carbon savings of different policies to \systemName.
+Figure~\ref{fig:scalabilty-effect}(b) compares the performance of all policies to \systemName, where the whiskers represent the 95$^{th}$ percentile confidence interval and the horizontal line represents the performance of \systemName.
+The figure shows that, aside from the saving, workloads, and start times, \systemName demonstrates the ability to outperform all other policies.
+In particular, \systemName uses 33\% and 20\% less carbon than \agnosticPolicy and \staticPolicy (2$\times$), respectively.
+The figure also shows that, since the \staticPolicy does not consider the job's scalability properties, it can instead \emph{increase} the carbon consumption for some workloads by as much as 20\% by scaling the job beyond a single \emph{optimal} scale factor.
+On the other hand, \systemName is cognizant of scaling behavior and picks a different scale at each time slot that has the highest work done per unit carbon cost, yielding minimum carbon consumption.